Dragon Age 4 is in development and it's safe to say that fans of the series are excited for their next trip to Thedas.

-However, in Kotaku’s most recent April 2019 report it’s been suggested that while Dragon Age 4 game could potentially include Anthem-like live elements, it won’t simply be “Anthem with dragons”.
+Then, in April 2019, Kotaku (opens in new tab) reported that while Dragon Age 4 game could potentially include Anthem-like live elements, it won’t simply be “Anthem with dragons”.
 One developer told Kotaku:

 “The idea was that Anthem would be the online game and that Dragon Age and Mass Effect, while they may experiment with online portions, that’s not what defines them as franchises.
 I don’t think you’ll see us completely change those franchises.”